Monuments and sculptures honoring Greek Mythology in Australia are all over the place.

 It was moved to Sydney’s Royal Botanic Garden in 1943 which is relatively close to the Sydney Harbour Bridge as you can see.
 The monument also underwent restoration around 70 years later.

-The Venus fountain is very close by.
+You can find the Venus fountain very close by.

-Australian Goddess – Jennifer Hawkins, Miss Universe 2004
+Jennifer Hawkins, Miss Universe 2004

 Prepare to be dazzled by the swimsuit Goddess walk.

 The video below shows Jennifer being crowned Miss Universe, the Thunder from Down Under.

 Zeus, God of Thunder, would definitely approve of the title.

 Melbourne Sculptures (Victoria) – Greek Mythology